fauna artwork

 WORKER BEES

-Worker bees are reproductively undeveloped females that do all the work of the colony.
+Worker bees are reproductively undeveloped females who live up to their name, working the hardest of all bees in the colony.

 QUEEN